What is the rate?

 How can you offer all of this but my current company cannot?

 The business model of Credit Card Processing For Less is very different than the industry standard.
 Most processing companies (known as ISO’s or acquiring banks) are looking to pick up thousands (or tens of thousands) of new merchant accounts per year.
 The focus is on acquisition, not retention.
-Most acquiring banks hire salespeople that have very little training, they require merchant agreements that are quite restrictive (ie. 3-4 year contract periods with cancellation fees) and they outsource call centers to minimum wage employees.
+Most acquiring banks hire salespeople that have very little training and they require merchant agreements that are quite restrictive (ie. 3-4 year contract periods with hefty cancellation fees).

-Since 100% of my client base is on Long Island and my main competitive edge is unprecedented customer service, this cannot be touched by a company that employs the big business model.
+Since 100% of CCPFL’s clients are based on Long Island and the main competitive edge is unprecedented customer service, this cannot be touched by a company that employs the big business model.
 On top of that, a large percentage of my new clients come from client referrals so my advertising costs are very low.
-This is one of the ways I can charge such low markups and save my customers money on the processing fees.
-In my opinion, everybody wins with this model.
+This is one of the ways we are able to charge such low markups and save client’s money on the processing fees.

 Can I contact some of your existing clients?

-Yes!
-I encourage this because I firmly believe that the best advertisement for any business is to hear a stellar review from somebody else who is already experiencing the difference for themselves.
+YES!
+We encourage this because the best advertisement for any business is to get a review from somebody else who is already experiencing the difference for themselves.
 This website has an entire page of testimonials and I am very proud of this.
 Some websites will display stock photos with fictitious business names.
 You won’t find that here.
 These are REAL testimonials from actual clients.